wordofwarning/wordofwarning.org/current/2018-springsummer/hazardshadowgirl/index.md

 Shadowy figures move silently through the city, playing, questioning, exploring visibility + vulnerability…

 #### Venue + Booking Details
-Date: Saturday 4 August 2018, afternoon
+Date: Saturday 4 August 2018, during the afternoon
-Venue: within Manchester City Centre
+Venue: across Manchester City Centre
 Tickets: FREE/unticketed, turn up and discover activity around the square.
 Telephone: call or text 07488 308 111 (leave a message + we'll get back to you)

 #### Access Information
-Age advisory: suitable for ALL.
-Hazard 2018 takes place outside.
+Age advisory: suitable for ALL ages.
+Hazard 2018 — *Shadow Girl* takes place outside.
 For specific age + access information please email <mailto:hazard@habmcr.org> or call 0161 232 6086 before the event / 07488 308 111 on the day of the event.

 #### More
 Shadowy figures move silently through the city, playing, questioning, exploring visibility and vulnerability…